 Another possibility is to install agrivoltaic farms on land already used for wind farms.
 Imagine a "ribbon" of solar panels between each wind-generator mast.
-Such an installation could produce an estimated 180MW or more (20MW more than the Carringer solar farm).
-Moreover, the land would remain usable for crop or livestock production.
+Such an installation on the Washington side alone could produce an estimated 180MW or more (20MW more than the Carringer solar farm).
+Moreover, most of the land would remain usable for crop or livestock production.

 And there are other possibilities that go beyond wind and solar.
 We need to look at green hydrogen-based fuel cells.
-And yes, we need to include the possibility of much safer Thorium (not uranium) based Molten Salt Reactors (MSRs).
+And yes, we need to include the possibility of nuclear power plants that use much safer Thorium (not Uranium) based Molten Salt Reactors (MSRs).
 Lastly and definitely not least, we need to investigate developing a "smart grid" distributed local network architecture that enhances the existing grid system.
+A high percentage of power is lost in the existing grid's power transmission lines.
+A "smart grid" architecture would use locally generated power for local use first to minimize power loss.
+The less efficient existing grid would only be used to import or export power from/to other remote power sellers or buyers.